Abenomics: Implementation

 Abenomics consists of monetary policy, fiscal policy, and economic growth strategies to encourage private investment.
-Specific policies include inflation targeting at a 2% annual rate, correction of the excessive yen appreciation, setting negative interest rates, radical quantitative easing, expansion of public investment, buying operations of construction bonds by the Bank of Japan (BOJ), and revision of the Bank of Japan Act.
-Fiscal spending will increase by 2% of GDP, likely raising the deficit to 11.5% of GDP for 2013.
+Specific policies include inflation targeting at a 2% annual rate, correction of excessive yen appreciation, setting negative interest rates, radical quantitative easing, expansion of public investment, buying operations of construction bonds by the Bank of Japan (BOJ), and revision of the Bank of Japan Act.
+Fiscal spending increased by 2% of GDP, likely raising the deficit to 11.5% of GDP for 2013.

 Two of the "three arrows" were implemented in the first weeks of Abe's government.
 Abe quickly announced a ¥10.3 trillion stimulus bill and appointed Haruhiko Kuroda to head the Bank of Japan with a mandate to generate a 2% target inflation rate through quantitative easing.
 But Kikuo Iwata, the deputy governor of the Bank of Japan, suggested that the BoJ does not strictly aim for the 2% price target in two years.
-Iwata implied that the BoJ would not loosen again its monetary policy, aimed at halting economic stagnation, soon after the increase in the sales tax in April 2014.
+Iwata implied that the BoJ would not loosen its monetary policy so soon after the increase in the sales tax in April 2014.
+Abe also pushed for Japanese participation in the Trans-Pacific Partnership.

-Structural reforms have taken more time to implement, although Abe made some early moves on this front such, as pushing for Japanese participation in the Trans-Pacific Partnership.

-The 2013 House of Councillors election gave Abe complete control over the Diet, but the government showed some internal division over specific structural reforms.
-Certain cabinet members favored lower corporate taxes, while others were wary of the potential political backlash for cutting taxes on large firms while raising taxes on consumers.
-Labor laws and rice production controls have also become contentious issues within Abe's government.
+The 2013 House of Councillors election gave Abe complete control over the Diet, but the government showed internal division over specific structural reforms.
+Certain cabinet members favored lower corporate taxes, while others feared political backlash for cutting taxes on large firms while raising taxes on consumers.
+Labor laws and rice production controls also became contentious issues within Abe's government.

-Quantitative Easing
+Quantitative easing

-On 4 April 2013, the BoJ announced its quantitative easing program, whereby it would purchase ¥60 to ¥70 trillion of bonds per year.
+On 4 April 2013, the BoJ announced its quantitative easing program, planning to purchase ¥60 to ¥70 trillion of bonds per year.
+This was raised to ¥80 trillion the following year.

-On 31 October 2014, the BoJ announced the expansion of its bond buying program to ¥80 trillion of bonds per year.